GianlucaGuarini/amp-vs-pwa-vs-HTML/README.md

 ## Conclusions

-Amp pages render fast but takes loger to become interactive.
-HTML and PWA (with scripts loaded asynchronously) pages using SSR will perorm almost the same
+Amp pages render initially fast but they take almost 3 times longer compared to the normal HTML pages to become interactive.
+HTML and PWA (with scripts loaded asynchronously) pages using SSR will perorm almost the same.